Take Action: Stay Active

 Eating healthy is always important, no matter how old you are.
 It’s never too late to make healthy changes to your diet.

 Try these tips:

 - Choose lots of vegetables and fruits in different colors.

 - Make sure most of your grains are whole grains, like brown rice and whole wheat.

 - Drink low-fat or fat-free milk, and eat other low-fat dairy products.

-- Stay away from trans and saturated fats, cholesterol, and added sugars.
+- Stay away from trans fats, saturated fats, and added sugars.